© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 GRAFFITI-ART: ROA!
 SCULPTURE - PRIVATE COLLECTION

-ROA! is usually a painter of large-scale street-art works [ref to previous section], here his sculptural work (possibly commissioned) is exhibited in a domestic setting.
+ROA! is usually a painter of large-scale street-art works [ref to previous section], here his sculptural work (possibly commissioned) is exhibited in a domestic setting - a home hallway.
 This work is exploratory, not merely a 'brand-motif'.

 With the boxes closed.